 If a person violates a protective order by stalking another person or if the victim of stalking is under 16 years of age, the alleged perpetrator may face third-degree Felony charges.
 The law also refers to this act as aggravated stalking and punishes it in the same ways.

-Harassing or Obscene Phone Calls
+When is Harassment or Obscene Phone Calls Considered Stalking?

 Under Florida state law, harassment entails a person engaging in a pattern of behavior focused on one person to cause them emotional distress, in a situation where the actor had no legitimate purpose for engaging in that behavior.
 Likewise, it is a criminal offense for a person uses a phone to harass or say vulgar things to another person or to call someone or let the phone ring continuously.